Best camping mats for the whole family

 UST Fillmatic Sleeping Mat

 The Fillmatic Mat from UST also earns high marks for comfort.
 It is filled with a self-inflating foam, and inflates easily with a clever two way valve.
-We have one of these mats and it is design to both inflate and deflate easily.
+We have one of these mats and it is designed to both inflate and deflate easily.
 It inflates to a cushy 4 inches.
 The exterior fabric has a soft, non-slippery feel.

 The Fillmatic was designed with clips at each corner to allow you to tether two mats together.
 This idea works great because it keeps the mats from shifting, but lets each person move around in the night without disrupting someone else’s sleep.